Blog

 -

-No Blame Divorce - The Divorce, Dissolution and Separation Act 2020
+No blame divorce - The Divorce, Dissolution and Separation Act 2020

 6 Apr 2022Currently divorce can only be obtained on the basis of an “irretrievable breakdown” based on one of five grounds making amicable separation difficult.
 However, the upcoming changes to legislation should remove the 'blame game'